rancher/docs/content/rancher/v2.x/en/deploy-across-clusters/fleet/_index.md

 ### Windows Support

-Prior to Rancher v2.5.6, the `agent` did not have native Windows manifests on downstream clusters with Windows nodes.
+Before Rancher v2.5.6, the `agent` did not have native Windows manifests on downstream clusters with Windows nodes.
 This would result in a failing `agent` pod for the cluster.
 If you are upgrading from an older version of Rancher to v2.5.6+, you can deploy a working `agent` with the following workflow *in the downstream cluster*: